oac-tree/oac-tree/doc/userinterface.rst

 Displaying Messages and Logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the `Message` and `Log` methods to display messages and log information.
 Implement these methods to handle message display and logging.

 .. code-block:: c++

-   virtual void Message(const std::string& message) override {
+   void Message(const std::string& message) override {
        // Implement logic to display the message to the user }

-   virtual void Log(int severity, const std::string& message) override {
+   void Log(int severity, const std::string& message) override {
        // Implement logic to log the message with the specified severity level }